 A prominent skills section

 When you’re in your midcareer, you may want to highlight particular skills that elevate you above similarly qualified candidates.
-This candidate does this by placing a skills section directly above his work history.
+This candidate does this by placing a skills section directly above their work history.
 Without taking up too much space, it sets the tone for the rest of the resume.

 -